Ghada-Lotfi/ultiamte_task2/README.md

 		- The command to run the file will be as follows: npm start

-4) The following request will then be executed on your local browser: http://localhost:5000/api/v1/add?country=UK&city=London
+4) The following request will then be executed on your local browser: http://localhost:5000/api/v1/add?country=Country&city=City

-5) country and city are changed according to requested area
+5) country and city are changed according to requested area, example: http://localhost:5000/api/v1/add?country=UK&city=London